mapmeld/mingalaba/features/README.md

 Running queries against an in-browser SQLite database - you can load a CSV file or a SQLite database using the file input.
 If you load a CSV file, each row of the table will be imported into a 'rows' table.

 <img src="https://raw.githubusercontent.com/slang-group/mingalaba/master/features/sql.png"/>

+## Try it!

+The editor is available <a href="http://slanggroup.org/mingalaba">on GitHub Pages</a>.

+## Download

+All of the Electron-packaged apps are available on <a href='https://github.com/slang-group/mingalaba/tree/dist'>the 'dist' branch</a>.